Rural Connections

 Watch how Sian’s life was transformed by getting a trike

-Since 2021, our Rural Connections project has supported people to walk, wheel and cycle – for everyday journeys, leisure and adventure.
-We offer:
+Launching in 2021, our Rural Connections project supported people to walk, wheel and cycle – for everyday journeys, leisure and adventure.
+We offered:

 • A wide range of cycling and walking activities for all abilities